Saikat2407/OPPS-/README.md

 `Java doesn't suppport multiple inheritance`

 Hierachial inheritance -> one class is inherited from multiple class.
-E.g. Multiple child class is being inherited from base class aor any other base class.
+E.g. Multiple child class is being inherited from base class or any other base class.

 Hybrid inheritance -> combination of single and multiple inheritance.

 `Java doesn't suppport Hybrid inheritance`

+Cyclic inheritance -- A class cannot be its own super class.

+`Java doesn't suppport Cyclic inheritance`